seejohnrun/seejohnrun.github.io/_posts/2012-02-26-be-sure-to-have-fun.markdown

 ---
 The best way to make sure that you keep up with something that you want to achieve is to make sure that it stays fun.

-We re all lucky that someone wants to pay us to do something we want to do anyway.
+We're all lucky that someone wants to pay us to do something we want to do anyway.
 Make sure it stays that way!